How the Nordic countries outsmarted us again

 As impressive and far-sighted as this innovation is, there is a less-flattering underside to it, too.
 Norway's treasuries are well stocked as a result of the North Sea oil and gas that it exports around the world, one source of its generous grants.

-Obviously, the transmission to safe, decarbonized society is a work in progress.
+Obviously, the transition to safe, decarbonized society is a work in progress.
 Both Sweden and Finland have nuclear power, as well as coal-fired power plants, although Sweden plans to phase out its nuclear reactors.
 Denmark couldn't get along with wind power alone, and Iceland's huge fishing fleet runs on diesel.

 Nevertheless, the Nordics are a model in miniature that the rest of the world wants to reproduce: This is the logical conclusion of the 2015 Paris climate accord.